ZheZhangEcon/zhezhang-econ.github.io/index.md

 ## Updates

-- In May, 2022, I posted a new draft titled ["Go with the wind: Spatial impacts of environmental regulations on industrial activities in China"](https://www.researchgate.net/publication/360926909_Go_with_the_Wind_Spatial_Impacts_of_Environmental_Regulations_on_Industrial_Activities_in_China), which is a joint work with Zhilong Qin.
+- In June, 2022, my joint work with Yumeng Ao, Chao Yang, et al., titled "Cost-effectiveness of medical migration for chronic kidney disease: A national study in China" is accepted by BMC Health Service.